RedSamurai07/Demand-Forecasting-at-Scale/README.md

 ```
 <img width="890" height="673" alt="image" src="https://github.com/user-attachments/assets/ac17faad-b855-4b93-9ff4-a20f37d16003" />

+Insights:

+- Store Size (0.21): This is the strongest positive correlation.
+Larger stores tend to have higher weekly sales, which makes intuitive sense (more inventory, more foot traffic).

+- Department (0.14): There is a slight positive correlation here, suggesting that certain departments inherently generate higher revenue than others.

+- External Economic Factors: Features like temperature, fuel_price, cpi (Consumer Price Index), and unemployment have near-zero correlation with weekly sales.
+This suggests that, in this specific dataset, sales are relatively resilient to minor fluctuations in the macroeconomy or weather.

 Now, lets deep dive into our dataset to check which store and department had the maximum and minimum weekly sales.

 ``` python